Welcome to the podcast of Load Caesars for, what are we, Thursday?

 So well, we're all worried about Starmer saying you simply will not be able to work if you do not have a digital ID.

-And to do that, you create a one login account and provide your biometric ID through their app.
+And to do that, you create a one-login account and provide your biometric ID through that app.

-Yeah, I mean you you d you've always had to prov provide your identifying uh identity to company's house to register business.
+Yeah, I mean, you've always had to provide your identifying identity to company's house to register a business.

 Do you?